Open

 What is the Memorial Grant Program for First Responders?

-The Memorial Grant Program for First Responders provides a one-time, tax-free payment of up to $300,000 to the beneficiaries of first responders who have died as a result of performing their duties.
-This program recognizes the service and sacrifice of police officers, firefighters, paramedics, correctional, parole, and probation officers whose deaths are attributable to fatal injury, occupational illness, or psychological impairment incurred in the line of duty.
+The Memorial Grant Program for First Responders provides a one-time, tax-free maximum payment of $300,000 to eligible beneficiaries in Canada.
+It recognizes deaths attributable to duty, including fatal injury, occupational illness, or psychological impairment leading to suicide.

 How much funding can be received?